scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    macid.get_all_pure_ne_in_sg(decisions_in_sg=['D2'])

 and finally all SPE in the MA(C)IM.
-The **Taxi Competition Example**'s MACIM has only one pure subgame perfect Nash equilibrium.:
+The **Taxi Competition Example**'s MACIM has only one pure subgame perfect Nash equilibrium:

 .. code-block:: python